picodata/tarantool-module/README.md

     kubectl get pods --watch
     ```

-    Wait for `tarantool-operator-xxxxxx-xx` Pod's STATUS to become `Running`.
+    Wait for `tarantool-operator-xxxxxx-xx` Pod's status to become `Running`.

-## Example: key value storage
+## Example: key-value storage

-`examples/kv` contains a Tarantool-based distributed key value storage.
+`examples/kv` contains a Tarantool-based distributed key-value storage.
 Data are accessed via HTTP REST API.

-### Application topology overview
+### Application topology

 ![App topology](./examples/kv/assets/topology.png)

-### Running the example
+### Running the application

-We assume that commands are executed from the repository root and Tarantool Operator is up and running.
+We assume that commands are executed from the repository root and
+Tarantool Operator is up and running.

 1. Create a cluster: